theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Plague Heart can spawn Special Infected when attacked.
 (Bloater, Blood Feral)
 ~ Plague Heart has increased zombie spawn with nearly no cooldown
 ~ Plague Heart gas damage increased and deals plague damage
-~ Plague Heart can spawn up to 8 Blood Ferals max
+~ Plague Heart can spawn up to 8 Blood Ferals max at 8 Heroes
-~ All Freaks can now spawn in the field.
-(Except for Blood Ferals)
+~ Base and Plague Freak variants can now spawn in the field.
+(Blood Ferals do not spawn woth base variants)
 ~ The amount of Ambient Zombies spawned is greatly increased
 ~ Ferals have increased Car Dodge Cooldown
 ~ Hordes and Special Infected are more pronounced